Capacity Approximations for Insertion Channels with Small Insertion Probabilities: Preliminaries

 where $\mathcal{S}$ denotes the class of stationary and ergodic processes that take binary values. \end{lemma} See \cite{kanoria2013optimal} for the proofs of Theorem \ref{kanoria_theorem} and Lemma \ref{lem_kanoria}.

 We define the rate achieved by the stationary and ergodic process \( \mathbb{X} \) as:

 Throughout this paper, we will use the following definition: for the binary process $\mathbb{X}$, the consecutive blocks of 0's and 1's in $X = (X_1, X_2, \cdots, X_n)$ are called runs, and we investigate the capacity of insertion channels with the stationary ergodic input process $\mathbb{X}$, denoted by $\mathcal{S}$.
+Furthermore, we denote by $L_0$ the length of the run in $\mathbb{X}$ that contains position 0, and by $L_1, L_2, \ldots$ the lengths of the subsequent consecutive runs. {{For \(L \in \mathbb{N}\), we define

+that is, the class of stationary and ergodic binary processes whose run lengths are almost surely bounded by \(L\).}}

 We are interested in studying the capacity of insertion channels for small insertion probabilities.
 Hence, we focus on an insertion channel with insertion probability $\alpha = 0$ (namely, a perfect channel), and note that the capacity of such a channel is 1, and it is achieved with i.i.d.
 Bernoulli($1/2$) input distribution.
 We expect that if we consider i.i.d. input distributions for insertion channels with small insertion probabilities, the achievable rate will not deviate from the channel capacity by much.
 In fact, we will obtain our achievability results by using i.i.d.
 Bernoulli($1/2$) inputs, and by proving that the rate achieved matches the first two order terms of the actual channel capacity (by coupling the results with relevant converse bounds).